twolodzko/gosch/README.md

 ![Lisp cycles XKCD #297: "Those are your father's parentheses.
 Elegant weapons for a more... civilized age."](https://imgs.xkcd.com/comics/lisp_cycles.png)

 As in classic LISPs, **gosch** recognizes only two data structures *atoms* and *[pairs]* (*aka* [linked lists]).
-There is no plans to implement more advanced data structures like vectors.
-Also the variety of available data types for atoms is limited, for example, the only available numerical type is integer.
+There are no plans to implement more advanced data structures like vectors.
+Also, the variety of available data types for atoms is limited, for example, the only available numerical type is an integer.
 The implementation is [properly tail-recursive] as required of Scheme.
-Unlike classic Scheme, there is null type and in many undefined cases the procedures return it, for example `(if #f 'ok)` returns `<nil>`.
+Unlike the classic Scheme, there is the null type and in many undefined cases the procedures return it, for example `(if #f 'ok)` returns `<nil>`.

 **gosch** implements the following primitives: